sakaiproject/sakai/basiclti/docs/sakai_lti_portlet.md

 ============

-The Sakai External Tool (IMS Learning Tools Interoperability) portlet implements the IMS Basic Learning Tools Interoperability standard.
+The Sakai External Tool (IMS Learning Tools Interoperability) portlet implements the IMS Learning Tools Interoperability standard.
 LTI allows the launching and sharing of information with an externally hosted tool using standard protocols, signed securely using the OAuth (www.oauth.net) security mechanism.